26 Great Books on Vietnam

 The book was so prescient at the time.
 Greene wrote it in 1955 (the American Vietnam War began in 1965), yet Graham could foresee the damage America’s idealism, arrogance, racism, and naivety would bring to Vietnam.

-Verdict: Buy The Quiet American so that you can read it more than once as there are so many layers to one of the best books on Vietnam.
+Verdict: Buy The Quiet American so that you can read it more than once.
+It’s so complex and thought-provoking.
+It’s one of the best books on Vietnam.

 Tim O’Brien (1990)